 Four Future Water Scenarios for South AfricaRead the LinkedIn blog post

 Since the publication of the report, we have already seen encouraging signs of progress.
 Private-sector companies and government agencies have signaled interest in collaborating and engaging with WWF–SA to deliver on these goals.
 Large companies—including Nedbank, Woolworths, the financial services group Sanlam, and the brewing and beverage company Distell—have committed to water stewardship partnerships.
-To join the effort to create a more water-secure future, please contact Hans Kuipers or Adrien Portafiax at The Boston Consulting Group or Christine Colvin at WWF–SA.
+To join the effort to create a more water-secure future, please contact Hans Kuipers, Lana Mazahreh, or Adrien Portafiax at The Boston Consulting Group or Christine Colvin at WWF–SA.